There's a new kid in town.

 We get countless calls after January where people are trying to avoid the tax penalty.

 Health sharing plans might be the only option here.
+Check with us to see if you may be eligible for ACA plans now.

 Let's look at Rates.